Flying

 During 2018, I visited the USA to learn more about glider instruction.
 I spent some time learning from Soaring Hall of Fame member Tom Knauff, did some great soaring on the Appalachian ridge and flew into First Flight Airport, the site of the first flights by the Wright Brothers.
 I returned with a Commercial glider certificate and instructor rating, and some great ideas on glider instruction.
 Suffice to say that these ideas are not all common knowledge in these parts.

 I don't know if it was the heady experience of the motor glider that destroyed my last remaining restraint, but in 2022 I bought a hot air balloon.
 The picture shows it during the pre-purchase evaluation.
 Balloon flying is a completely different experience—serenely floating through the air in complete silence, with only the occasional burner noise.
-Maybe I'll eventually accumulate enough experience in that category to have something to teach.

 This particular balloon has an illustrious past as a flying billboard.
 Unfortunately, it became a victim of crime during 2023.
 Someone hitched the trailer and disappeared, presumably ditching the balloon and illicitly selling the trailer.